thestelllar/thestelllar_blog/_posts/2025-07-19-Our cat-is-about-to-become-a-momma-cat.md

 There wasn’t much I could do, so I came back home.

-I didn’t feel sad that she chose their garden over ours.
+<i>I didn’t feel sad at all that she chose their garden over ours.</i>

 A bit, maybe.
 But it made sense.
 That corner was well hidden.
 Quiet.
 Safe.

 Back at home, I told everyone what had happened.